Dr. Todd M. French

 Office: 0341 - Doudna Fine Arts Center

-Todd M. French is the Applied Tuba Instructor at Eastern Illinois University.
-Along with his duties as the Applied Tuba Instructor, Dr. French also teaches brass methods, brass literature and pedagogy, brass chamber coaching, and actively performs with the EIU faculty brass quintet.
+Todd M. French is the Applied Tuba and Euphonium Instructor at Eastern Illinois University.
+Along with his duties as the Applied Tuba/Euphonium Instructor, Dr. French also teaches brass methods, brass literature and pedagogy, conducting, brass chamber coaching, and actively performs with the EIU faculty brass quintet.
 He is an active recitalist and adjudicator, and presents master classes across the Midwest.

 Prior to joining the faculty at Eastern Illinois University, Dr. French served as an Associate Instructor of Brass Techniques at Indiana University Jacobs School of Music.
 He also held faculty positions as Applied Tuba and Euphonium Instructor at Doane College in Crete, Nebraska and Low Brass Instructor at Point Loma Nazarene College in San Diego, California.